The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Passing inline file bytes

 Chat clients cannot send local file bytes through MCP tool arguments.
-Do not pass base64 fields or data: URLs into planSimulation, runFromBrief, or uploadSimAssets.
-Use getAssetUploadLink, then listSessionAssets, and pass the returned asset_id or gcs_path, or pass upload_session_id.
+Do not pass base64 fields or data: URLs into requestPlan.
+Use uploadStimulus, then listStimuli, and pass returned asset_id, gcs_path, or stimulus_id references.

-A simulation must complete before getSimulationAnalysis or getSimulationResults can return useful output.
+A simulation must complete before getSimulationResults can return useful output.
 Poll getSimulationStatus first.

 Examples